-You can download this book for free, watch a narrated version, or order print copies (see pricing below).
+You can download this book for free, watch a narrated version, or order print copies for $5 per copy.
 Wyoming educators can order print copies for free thanks to the Shirley Basin Sage-Grouse Working Group.

 Crank up everyone’s imagination with this activity for kids ages 5 and up.
 Younger children can dictate their own stories, while older ones can write and illustrate theirs.
 You’ll need writing paper, drawing paper, pencils for writing, and colored pencils or crayons for drawing.

 1. Start by reading Rockie’s Sagebrush Adventures together.
 This illustrated book tells the story of a young Burrowing Owl born in the sagebrush ecosystem of the western United States.
 There’s lots of information here about Burrowing Owls, this unique habitat, and the other animals that live there.

 2. Suggest that your child or children create their own book about what happens when a kid like them meets an owl in their own neighborhood.
 The story will take place nearby, in your own yard, street, park, or familiar place nearby.
 Imagining an owl doing owlish and surprising things in familiar places will add a lot of fun to the storytelling.

 3. Here are some story starters to help get the creative juices flowing.
 You may choose to use one of these or make up your own.
 Encourage children to carry on once they get a story going.

 - One day just as the sun was going down, I looked outside and saw an owl land on ___________.
 It was ___________ and ___________.